Car Rental in Budapest: Options and Requirements

-You'll find Europcar near the prestigious Kempinski Hotel Corvinus, while Budget operates from Kassak Lajos Street and Avis has multiple downtown locations including the Bank Center and several other strategic spots.
-These city locations prove invaluable when you decide to take spontaneous day trips to places like Szentendre or the Danube Bend, or when you want to explore the wine regions around Eger.
+You can find Europcar near the fancy Kempinski Hotel Corvinus.
+Budget is on Kassak Lajos Street and Avis has several downtown locations including the Bank Center.
+These city spots are super handy when you suddenly decide you want to visit Szentendre for the day or check out those wine regions around Eger.

 Vehicle Category | Popular Models | Best For | Passengers |